Crisce/IEC60870-5-104/Node-RED/readme.md

-The software implements communication via IEC60870-5-104 on Node-RED as "MASTER" to connect Arduino with PLCs or RTU that use this protocol.
+The software implements communication via IEC60870-5-104 on Node-RED as "MASTER" to connect with PLCs or RTU that use this protocol.

 In v1.0.1 are supported:
 M_SP_NA_1 - Single-point information